ArasLabs/vm-sample-application/README.md

-# Variant Management Sample Application
+# *** OUTDATED *** Variant Management Sample Application

 *This project may also be called the Configurator Services Sample Application.*

+# As of 6/27/2022 this application has been archived.
+A superior version of this application is released as product and should be used instead.
+The application can be installed via Aras Update and more information can be found on aras.com

 The Variant Management Sample Application shows developers how they can use the Configurator Services API to create custom variant management applications.